 In April 2012, MGMA-ACMPE conducted studies to measure the time and cost of administrative activities of healthcare providers.
-Essentially, the amount of hours each doctor in a medical group loses translates to $21,000 annually in charges from time spent in administrative meetings, and another $28,000 annually from clinical meetings.
+Essentially, the amount of hours each doctor in a medical group loses translates to $21,000 annually in charges from time spent in administrative meetings and another $28,000 annually from clinical meetings.

 This takes into account physicians that extend their workdays, who may be putting their own quality of life at risk.
 The point is meetings aren’t free time, by any means.
-To further drive this point home, the last issue of MGMA Conexion reports practice staff members get paid $3,500 a year just to sit in a room and sometimes not even speak.
+To further drive this point home, the last issue of MGMA Conexion reports practice staff members to get paid $3,500 a year just to sit in a room and sometimes not even speak.

 What Meetings Do To Productivity

 According to research conducted by University of Minnesota psychologist Kathleen Vohs and her team, we have a set amount of cognitive “executive” resources, whose depletion results in poor decision-making.
 Long meetings only promote this reaction, often resulting in a lack of productivity.

 This kind of depletion is especially dangerous in the healthcare field.
 If other physicians and staff members at your practice aren’t cognitively fit to handle clinical tasks, you can endanger patients significantly, and that’s not a risk you should be willing to take.